About TADW Teenage Drama Workshop

 - Students entering 7th – 12th grade as of Sept.
 2014 may attend TADW, as well as June 2014 high school graduates.
 The program welcomes those with little experience as well as those with a considerable performance background.
 For those interested in technical aspects of theatre, TADW will offer a technical theatre track.

 - 2014 registration will be 80-95 students in the performance track and another 15 to 20 (grades 9-12) in the technical theatre track.
 Registration is handled on a first-come, first-served basis.

 - Students are encouraged to apply and pay their deposit online at www.csun.edu/tadw.

-Students attend 2 weeks of introductory courses in the technical aspect of theatre; exploring the theater itself, the many design elements needed to mount a production, as well as the various pieces of equipment and machinery necessary.
+Students attend 2 weeks of introductory courses in the technical aspect of theatre; exploring the theatre itself, the many design elements needed to mount a production, as well as the various pieces of equipment and machinery necessary.
 Classes are from 8:15 – 12:30pm each weekday morning.
 In addition to classes, students will have the opportunity to become involved in the afternoon production program.

 - Throughout the session, students will explore the technical aspect of their choice.
-These classes will be taught by professional designers and theater technicians.
+These classes will be taught by professional designers and theatre technicians.
 All students will be required to participate in the hands on mounting of each production.
 During show time, students will be the running crew, board operators, and any other position needed to run the show.

 - Students entering 9th – 12th grades may attend TADW.
 Students with little experience as well as those with considerable technical backgrounds are welcome.
 After the introductory classes, students will be placed in classes according to personal interest.
 Some secondary schools give academic credit for participation in TADW.
 Check with your school counselor if you are interested in receiving academic credit.